Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Appendix

 \paragraph{Family Overlap Metric} In our analysis, we are interested in describing the \textit{temporal distribution shift} of the malware population within one dataset without having to rely on any classifier's performance.
 Therefore, we introduce \textit{family overlap} ($\Phi$), a metric that models the shift in malware distribution within a dataset.
-Shown previously in \autoref{fig:apigraph_transcendent_family_overlap}, it allows us to obtain more general insights into the dataset, without relying on the representation or the classifier employed.
+Shown previously in \autoref{fig:apigraph_transcendent_family_overlap}, it allows us to obtain more general insights on the dataset, without relying on the representation or the classifier employed.
 From this, we can observe how certain sampling parameters or algorithms influence the resulting dataset composition.

 While methods quantifying the difference of distributions exist (\eg the Kullback-Leibler divergence), they typically require a representation space to operate in.
-In contrast, we designed family overlap to be representation-independent and interpretable, and specifically designed based on domain knowledge from the malware domain.
-The \textit{family overlap} ($\Phi$) measures the the percentage of samples in a dataset $\mathcal{D}$ belonging to a family that was already known in different dataset $\mathcal{D}_\text{ref}$.
+In contrast, we designed the family overlap metric from domain knowledge to be representation-independent and interpretable.

+The \textit{family overlap} ($\Phi$) measures the percentage of samples in a dataset $\mathcal{D}$ belonging to a family that was already known in a different dataset $\mathcal{D}_\text{ref}$.

 Here, $(x,y)$ are tuples of \acp{apk} and their malware family label.
 Unless specified otherwise, we use the training split of any given dataset as the reference dataset $\mathcal{D}_{\text{ref}}$ and some testing split for which to calculate the family overlap as $\mathcal{D}$.